Person-Centered Therapy

 How it works

 The therapist's role differs from traditional approaches in a person-centered therapeutic setting.
 Rather than acting as an authority figure who diagnoses and treats a patient, the therapist assumes the role of a facilitator.
-They create a nurturing environment where clients can express themselves.
+Using this person-centred approach, they create a nurturing environment where clients can express themselves.
 The therapist’s primary responsibilities include providing empathy, unconditional positive regard, and unity to help clients explore their feelings and thoughts.

 In person-centered therapy, the client actively participates in the healing process.
 Unlike other therapy forms where the therapist directs the course of treatment,3 this approach considers the client the expert on their own life.
 They set the pace and direction of the therapy.
 This self-directed approach empowers clients to explore their emotional landscape and arrive at their own conclusions.
 By doing so, the client addresses immediate concerns and builds skills in self-awareness and self-acceptance that are beneficial in the long term.